butler54/encrypted-control-planes/README.md

 ## What is all this code?

-This repo is based on the [multicloud-gitops validated pattern](https://github.com/validatedpatterns/multicloud-gitops).
+This repository is based on the [multicloud-gitops validated pattern](https://github.com/validatedpatterns/multicloud-gitops).

 ## Cluster bootstrapping